GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/redmine.rst

 Redmine.
 You can also feel free to use any of the configuration options described in :ref:`common_configuration_options`.

+There are also `redmine.login`/`redmine.password` settings if your instance is behind basic auth.

 Provided UDA Fields
 -------------------